 Does your venue’s package include the services of a coordinator?
 If so, many people often get the services of a venue coordinator and a wedding planner confused.
 Couples believe that their venue coordinator will look after all their planning and on the day needs.
 This, however, is not usually the case.

 However, that is a very different role to that of a wedding planner.
 Simply put, the difference comes down to allegiances.
 A venue coordinator works for the venue, making sure you are happy with the venue.
-Meanwhile, a wedding planner works for you, with the sole objective of making sure you get your perfect wedding in its entirety.
+Meanwhile, a wedding planner works for you, with the sole objective of making sure you get your perfect wedding.
 This definition explains how your use of the two different professionals can affect everything from venue negotiations through to the tasks they will/will not get involved with.

 Below are 5 examples of the difference between a wedding planner and a venue coordinator:

-1) Creative design – although a venue coordinator can show you pictures of what has been done before, they cannot create a design concept that will truly reflect your personality and relationship.
+Although a venue coordinator can show you pictures of what has been done before, they cannot create a design concept that will truly reflect your personality and relationship.
 This is the role of a wedding planner/designer.

-2) Budget management – a venue will only advise you on the direct venue costs.
+A venue will only advise you on the direct venue costs.
 They don’t help you with overall budget management and ensuring that you balance this with your other priorities.

 If you’ve enjoyed this post and would like to discuss how a wedding planner could help you then please get in touch.